 That’s what I love most about the break room atmosphere—getting to loosen our ties, let our hair down, and just talk like everyday people without the interference of titles and corporate hierarchies, you know?

 Ah, I see you take your coffee black.
 I hope that isn’t how you take your men, too!

 I’m only kidding, of course.
 And by that last remark I meant nothing racial, either.
 I may not yet have completed the mandatory multicultural sensitivity training, but I understand that off-color remarks about coloreds have no place in this office.

 But I can see that you’re ready to return to work.
 It was great sharing this business-appropriate break-time conversation with you.
 I will now step aside so as not to invade your personal space as you pass by and make your way out of the break room door.

-And no, I did not realize that I hadn’t given you enough room to get past me before, and of course, if I happened to have brushed up against you at any time during our conversation, this was entirely accidental.
+I actually hadn’t realized that I hadn’t given you enough room to pass by me before, and of course, if I happened to have brushed up against you at any time during our conversation, this was entirely accidental.